Seasonal Affective Disorder (SAD)

 Light therapy is the main treatment for SAD.
 Medicines and counselling may also help.

 Light therapy is exposure to light that is brighter than indoor light but not as bright as direct sunlight.
-The most common light therapy uses a special type of light, called a light box.
+The most common light therapy uses a special type of light.
+It's called a light box.
 Experts think it works by resetting your biological clock.
-It helps most people who have SAD, and it's easy to use.

 Antidepressant medicines may help people who have SAD.
-They may be used alone or with light therapy.
-The most common ones prescribed for SAD include:
+They may be used alone.
+Or they may be used with light therapy.

 Caring for yourself